Marcell Ozuna Player Props: Braves vs. Nationals

-Marcell Ozuna -- 0-for-4 in his most recent game -- will be in action for the Atlanta Braves versus the Washington Nationals, with Josiah Gray on the mound, on April 1 at 4:05 PM ET.
+On Sunday, Marcell Ozuna (on the back of going 1-for-4 with a home run and an RBI) and the Atlanta Braves face the Washington Nationals, whose starting pitcher will be MacKenzie Gore.
+First pitch is at 1:35 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Nationals.
+He hit a home run while going 1-for-4 in his last game against the Nationals.

 Marcell Ozuna Game Info & Props vs. the Nationals